History of Thornton Heath: 21st century

 Thornton Heath Community Action Team was created.
 It is a group of volunteers campaigning and lobbying, and acting in various activities to improve the local area.
 They host public meetings.
 They have been involved in brightening up Thornton Heath with:murals, mosaics, lamppost banners, planters, frequent gardening and clean-up events.
 They run the Thornton Heath in Bloom competition.

 A wide range of artworks have been created around Thornton Heath, including a mosaic and a mural at the station.
 A map was developed as an 'art trail'.

 Members of the community have a garden in part of a local park, and are maintaining the plants in the Ambassadors House forecourt.
 They have planted and maintain the garden at the Pond, and also created a mosaic there.
 Rubbish is removed from Norbury Brook where it runs in a local park.

-Sustainable Thornton Heath group was formed to promote it locally, providing information and events.
+Sustainable Thornton Heath group was formed to promote that locally, providing information and events.
 A monthly event started in 2022 to provide information, products and services.

 Social media; a Facebook page was created for Thornton Heath Community Action Team, and a more general one Thornton Heath Local.

 A Thornton Heath app was created.
 Also a Twitter account, #thorntonheath.

 All the bank branches closed.
 There was a growing number of branches from chains such as: Subway, Boots Optician, Poundland and Costa.
 The number of hairdressers, nail bars, takeway shops and cafes has increased.
 Other changes included the large Wetherspoon's pub being replaced by a fitness centre, the opening of an adult gaming shop and several bookmakers.